KohinaTheCat/U-Impactify/doc/sprint4/sprint4.md

 ### Goal

 - To complete the user stories assigned on Jira for sprint 4
-- To test and bug fix and refine previous implementation
+- To test and bug fix and refine previous implementations

 ### User Stories to be Completed, and Task Break Down